Published on 1 May, 2019 and Updated on 28 July, 2020

 Urine-based gender prediction tests use urine samples and claim to provide accurate results as early as 5 weeks into pregnancy.
-Some look like pregnancy tests as they require you to pee on a stick and then indicate in pink or blue if you’re having a girl or boy.
+Some are designed to look like pregnancy tests: You pee on a stick and then indicate if you’re having a boy or girl in blue or pink.
 Other urine-based gender predictor tests ask you to pee in a cup and add a special chemical mix to the urine sample to see if the combination changes color, which would then indicate your results.

 There are many urine tests out there that claim to provide gender determination like Intelligender and Gendermaker.
 Although a urine test to find out the gender of a baby sounds easy and great in theory, they have no scientific basis.
-Urine testing works for a pregnancy test because it detects a hormone called human chorionic gonadotrophin (HCG), which is present in mom’s urine only when she’s pregnant.
+Urine pregnancy tests work because they detect a hormone called human chorionic gonadotrophin (HCG), which is present in mom’s urine only when she’s pregnant.
 However, according to Daniel A. Potter, M.D., a reproductive endocrinologist at HRC Fertility in Newport Beach, CA., “There are no sex hormones in urine that change color… and prove one way or another the sex of the baby.”
 Gender hormones don’t work the same way as pregnancy hormones.

 In the early 1980s, researchers at the University of Wyoming performed the pee-in-a-cup test on 100 pregnant women and found it to be “roughly equivalent to flipping a coin” for predicting gender.
 A 1999 Canadian study yielded similar results.